 Clients can set

 character_set_resultsto control the character set in which they receive error messages.
 The variable can be set directly, or indirectly by means such as

 SET NAMES.
 For more information about

-Section 10.1.4, “Connection Character Sets and Collations”.
+character_set_results, see Section 10.4, “Connection Character Sets and Collations”.